dj-m/TimeSeriesAnalysis/Lecture13_TimeSeriesAnalysis.md

 - Regression
   - time series analysis is focused on identifying underlying trends and patterns, describing them mathematically, and ultimtely making a prediction or forecast about what will happen next.
+  - But where regression aims to quantify the specific impacts of of specific underlying independent variables (Y = b1x1 + b2x2 + b3x3 + bnxn), time series modeling allows for the replication of every element in the process by combinign them into **signals** (e.g. year-on-year growth in electrivity demand, etc.) and **noise** (random probabilistic processes).